 - ¼ cup (28 g) mozzarella cheese, shredded

 - 1 teaspoon crushed red pepper flakes

-Cut each dinner roll int half; roll each piece into a ball.
+- Cut each dinner roll in half.
+Roll each half into a ball.

-Place dough balls along the outer edge of a 13-in. cast-iron skillet, leaving the center open.
+- Place the dough balls along the outer edge of a 13-inch cast-iron skillet, leaving the center open.
 Brush the tops of the rolls with the melted butter mixture.
-Reserve remaining butter.
+Reserve any remaining butter mixture.

-Meanwhile, combine cream cheese, mozzarella, Italian seasoning, garlic powder, and pizza sauce.
-Spoon into the center of skillet.
+- Combine cream cheese, mozzarella, Italian seasoning, garlic powder, and pizza sauce.
+Transfer the mixture into the center of skillet.

-Top with the remaining sauce, mozzarella, pepperoni.
-Brush rolls with some of the remaining butter mixture.
+- Top with the remaining pizza sauce, mozzarella, and pepperoni.
+Brush the rolls with the remaining butter mixture.

-Cover with foil and bake 15 minutes.
-Remove foil and bake another 10 minutes or until dip is heated through and rolls are golden brown
+- Cover with foil and bake 15 minutes.
+Remove the foil and bake another 10-12 minutes, or until dip is heated through and the rolls are golden brown.

-Top with Basil, parmesan cheese, and crushed red pepper.
+- Garnish with basil, parmesan cheese, and crushed red pepper.